 K&M is packed tight with gear, both for sale and rent.
 Like FotoCare, they’ve been open for decades, and their staff has character.
-Regular customers get attached to them.
-Pros into analog cameras come in to talk shop.
-What people are learning about them is that they just opened a large rental warehouse in Brooklyn.
-Their weekend special is one billing day for Friday after 3 p.m. through Monday 10 a.m.
-If you rent for a month, they’ll just charge you for nine days.
+So much so that regular customers get attached to them.
+Pros into analog cameras come in just to talk shop.
+And, what people are learning about them is that they just opened a large rental warehouse in Brooklyn.
+Like with other camera equipment rental companies, the fact that K&M has two locations is ultra-convenient to just about any production.
+Their weekend special is one billing day for Friday after 3 p.m. through Monday at 10 a.m.
+Best of all, if you rent for a month, they’ll just charge you for nine days.

 118 West 22nd St, 2nd floor, New York, NY 10011

 If you’re an indie video production looking for some camaraderie, you might want to try Hello World Communications.
 In addition to renting gear, they’re an active production and post-production house, producing local TV spots, commercials, event videos, and more.
 And while they don’t have as much gear as other vendors, you’ll find they’re more affordable than the larger rental houses.
 They’re also open seven days a week, and you can get a weekend rental for a single-day rate if you return by Monday at noon.

 225 West 39th St, 6th Floor, New York, NY 10018

 Similar to Hello World, Focus Gear specializes in customer service and lower prices for smaller, independent video productions.
 They have about 25 different kinds of cameras, ranging from GoPros to Arri Alexas, and a wide variety of grip and lighting equipment.
 As with most shops that specialize in camera equipment rentals, they have a cut-off time for returns of at least 30 minutes before close.

 8. Peerspace for camera equipment rentals